Care and Support Planning

 What is care and support planning?

-It is the process of identifying an individual’s needs, preferences, strengths and outcomes, and documenting how those needs will be met in a way that is personal to them.
+It is the process of identifying an individual’s needs, preferences, strengths, and outcomes, and documenting how those needs will be met in a way that is personal to them.
 Under the Care Act 2014, the planning process must be a genuine conversation with the individual, not a professional assessment done to them.
-A well-written care plan guides day-to-day care in practice.
-It tells staff what the person needs, how they want to be supported, what risks exist and what matters most to them.
+A well-written care plan tells staff what the person needs, how they want to be supported, what risks exist, and what matters most to them.
 It is a working document, not an archive.

 Why is care planning important for CQC inspections?

 The CQC looks closely at care plans under Regulation 9 and the Single Assessment Framework’s person-centred care quality statement.
-Inspectors assess whether plans are genuinely personalised, clearly documented, regularly reviewed and actively used to guide care.
-Under the updated framework, they also look for evidence that plans reflect protected characteristics under the Equality Act 2010.
-Generic, outdated or staff-centred plans are a consistent source of inspection findings and can affect ratings across the Safe, Effective and Responsive key questions.
+Inspectors assess whether plans are genuinely personalised, clearly documented, regularly reviewed, and actively used to guide care.
+Generic, outdated, or staff-centred plans are a consistent source of inspection findings and can affect ratings across the Safe, Effective, and Responsive key questions.

-Can this training be tailored to our organisation?
+Can this training be adapted to our organisation’s documentation systems?

 Yes.
-The course can be adapted to reflect your documentation systems, care planning formats, the needs of the people you support and any specific regulatory feedback you’ve received.
-Whether you run a care home, a domiciliary care service, a supported living service or a community-based setting, the principles are consistent, but the application is different.
+The course can be built around your documentation systems, care planning formats, and the specific needs of the people you support.
+Whether you run a care home in Greater Manchester, a domiciliary care service across the North West, or a supported living service nationally, the principles are consistent, but the application differs.
 We make sure the training reflects the world your staff actually work in.

 Related Courses